-- Albert Sensor: Yes (b)(3):6 USC 1540(d)(3)(A) (b)(3):6 USC 1540(d)(3)(A) - County-level Information: 100% of locals are members of EI-ISAC. - Polling Hours: 7:00am 8:00pm (PT) - Official Election Website:
+- Albert Sensor: Yes. (b) (3) (B) - County-level Information: 100% of locals are members of EI-ISAC. - Polling Hours: 7:00am 8:00pm (PT) - Official Election Website: https://sos.oregon.gov/voting-elections

 Voter Registration: Oregon has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The regular voter registration deadline is 11:59:59 pm (PT) on October 13, 2020.
 Residents may register to vote using the online voter registration application.
 Alternatively, residents may complete a voter registration form and return to the local county elections office or mail and postmark on or before October 13, 2020.